A-Ijishakin/ba_diff/README.md

 The make_dataset method on the TrainConfig class should also be ammended to load your dataset accordingly.
 Again examples have been left here as a guide.

-1. Following this templates.py needs to be modified according to your model, and data specificiation.
+6. Following this templates.py needs to be modified according to your model, and data specificiation.
 Changes to the conf.net_ch_mult, will make your model smaller of bigger for example.

-2. Then train.py needs to be ammended such that it calls on the configuration for your dataset/particular model.
+7. Then train.py needs to be ammended such that it calls on the configuration for your dataset/particular model.
 An example has been left there as well.

 After following the above steps, the model will be ready to train with your specifications and dataset.

+After following the above steps, the model will be ready to train with your specifications and dataset.

+8. Run:
+    ```
+    python3 train.py
+    ```

 It is advised that you also inspect the expeiriment.py file as this is the location of the pytorch_lightning class, LitModel, which further defines the training specifications.
 Methods on this class which should particularly be inspected are:
 - training_step : (line 420) modifications should be made to ensure that the data is loaded in each step appropriately.
 - training_epoch_end : (line 243) modifications should be made to log metrics at the end of each epoch.
 - ModelCheckpoint : (line 1008) modifications should be made to configure checkpointing according to your needs.